 Building on the work of community activists, the Marin County Department of Health and Human Services (HHS), the Marin County District Attorney’s Office, the Marin County Public Defender’s Office, and the Marin County Office of Education each have officials co-leading RxSafe Marin Action Teams alongside families, youth, pharmacists and health providers.

 Opioids — either prescription medications or an illicit drug — present the most serious drug crisis the US has ever experienced.
 Nearly 2,000 Californians died last year from opioids, devastating families and communities across the state.
 All of us – doctors, pharmacists, parents, teachers, advocates, mental health providers, law enforcement, and others – have a role to play in combating this crisis.
 This is a network of coalitions fighting the opioid epidemic in our communities.
 RxSafe Marin is a member.
 We believe that by working together, we can lower the supply of opioids, promote recovery from addiction, and prevent unnecessary deaths.
 The Network offers a forum for all coalitions, organizations and individuals working to combat the opioid crisis.
 Click here to learn more.

-40 AmeriCorps VISTA Members to Work with California Opioid Safety Coalitions
+40 AmeriCorps VISTA Members Working with California Opioid Safety Coalitions

-AmeriCorps VISTA is recruiting and hiring up to 40 people to be placed in California opioid safety coalitions.
-These full-time VISTA members can support coalitions in a range of capacities, including project management, preparing materials, outreach and materials development, or other duties as defined by coalition leadership.
+AmeriCorps VISTA partners with the California Opioid Prevention Network (COPN) to place 40 individuals in California opioid safety coalitions.
+These full-time VISTA members support coalitions in a range of capacities, including project management, preparing materials, outreach and materials development, or other duties as defined by coalition leadership.
 If you are interested in becoming an AmeriCorp VISTA member, or want to help recruit VISTA members in your community, please go to the Americorps website or email firstname.lastname@example.org for more information.